 In addition, if you click on the following link: Hell Fire, does it last forever?
 You will see, over and over again, that all the rest of the Bible says: The wicked will be completely destroyed.
 They will perish.
 They will be burned up until they will be ashes under the soles of your feet.
 They will be no more.
 They will cease to exist, etc.

 So, why does Revelation say the wicked will be tormented for ever and ever when all the rest of the Bible says the wicked will be completely destroyed and cease to exist?
-Does Scripture disagrees with itself?
+Does Scripture disagree with itself?

 No it does not have to disagree with itself.
 The answer lies in our understanding of the word "forever".
 Let's study it together.